ameliemaia/stylus-platonic/Readme.md

 A: As soon as the browser vendors implement the technology required to display the 3D content.

-Q: This is cool and all, but what about realtime?

-A: I'm working on a node.js-based solution for that : )

 ## Contributing

 For any issues and bugs please submit an issue.

-If you would like to contribute to the library and / or have some good ideas on how things could be improved let's discuss it in the [Google group]().

 ## License